SoftwareAG/sagdevops-templates/templates/sag-des/README.md

 * Provisioning of new 10.1 or higher environments
 * Installing latest fixes
-* In-place upgrades and new host migration to 10.2
 * Configuration of:
   * Event Types
   * Keystores